amp-labs/demo-headless-write/README.md

 # Headless @amp-labs sample app

 A React TypeScript application that demonstrates the @amp-labs/react headless library.
-The app allows users to map dynamic fields to Salesforce fields and manage installations.
+The app allows users to map dynamic fields to Salesforce fields, manage installations, and configure write settings.

 ## Features
 The **headless demo write app** uses a Salesforce integration, and extends the basic demo app with: